 Improve understanding and modeling of the sources, sinks, movement, and distribution of marine litter in the Arctic, including pathways into the Arctic , to help identify and prioritize Arctic hotspots and other key geographic areas of concern.

-Work to identify and understand the potential impacts of marine litter on the environment and wildlife species of ecological, commercial, and cultural importance (e.g., marine mammals, fish, and seabird) in the Arctic, including entanglement ingestion and potential contaminant transfer from marine litter to wildlife.
+Work to identify and understand the potential impacts of marine litter on the environment and wildlife species of ecological, commercial, and cultural importance (e.g., phytoplankton, zooplankton[CHINA], marine mammals, fish, and seabirds) in the Arctic, including entanglement, ingestion and potential contaminant transfer from marine litter to wildlife.

-Work to identify and understand the potential impacts of marine litter on human health and implications for Arctic communities, including potential ingestion of microplastics transferred through the food chain.
+Work to identify and understand the potential impacts of marine litter on human health and implications for Arctic communities, including potential ingestion of microplastics transferred through the food chain including potential contaminant transfer[KoD].

 Promote and support research to identify the existing and potential socio-economic impacts of marine litter in the Arctic, in both private and public sectors and at cultural, community, and regional levels.

-Work to advance research on technologies and innovations for the environmentally sound removal of marine litter taking into account the unique conditions of the Arctic.
+Work to advance research on technologies and innovations for the prevention of marine litter as well as environmentally sound removal of marine litter taking into account the unique conditions of the Arctic.

 Support research on generation and spread of microplastics from wear and tear of plastic gear from fisheries and aquaculture.